 Sara DeWitt, Vice President, PBS KIDS Digital

-Before coming to PBS KIDS, DeWitt worked as a preschool teacher and a management researcher.
-She also studied media habits of children in rural United States for a Stanford University Youth and Families Study.
-She holds both a BA and an MA in English from Stanford University, and a certificate from Stanford’s Children, Society, and Public Policy program.
+Before her career in public media, DeWitt worked as a preschool teacher, a management researcher, and studied media habits of children in rural areas of the United States.
+She holds a BA and an MA in English from Stanford University, and holds a certificate from the University’s Children, Society, and Public Policy curriculum.
+She is also a military spouse who has moved with her husband and two young sons four times in the last five years.
+They currently live in Alexandria, Virginia.